-Section 2.3 • Dean Duties and Responsibilities
+Section 2.4 • Dean Duties and Responsibilities

+a.
+A dean is the academic administrator of a school or college.

 - a.
-A dean is the academic administrator of a school or college. - 2.
-Appointment - a.
 Deans shall be appointed by the Provost after consultation with the President of the University. - b.
-A dean's appointment may be ended per the contracted agreement. - 3.
+A dean's appointment may be ended per the contracted agreement. - c.
+It is expected that the dean will sign the APU Statement of Faith annually and that the Dean affirm, support, and sustain APU's identity as an evangelical Christian university as described in the What We Believe booklet.
+Deans who no longer subscribe to the Statement of Faith are expected to resign from the university. - 3.
 Duties and Responsibilities - a.
 Report to the Provost, fulfilling assignments, providing reports and documents upon request, and participating in one-on-one meetings. - b.
 Responsible for the functioning of all aspects of the school or college. - c.
 Responsible for upholding and maintaining the institutional values of the university and ensuring faith integration in the school or college's majors, minors, and programs. - d.
 Responsible for developing a strategic plan and annual goals consistent with the university strategic process. - 1) Be aware of academic trends in the discipline(s) of the school or college and assess their applicability to APU in light of its mission and goals. - 2) Identify opportunities and threats related to majors or programs. - 3) Create a summary of implications for the school or college. - 4) Build analyses into a strategic plan and annual goals that integrate with university plans and goals. - e.
-Department Chairs and Program Directors - 1) Appoint department chairs and program directors after consultation with department faculty and approval from the Provost. - 2) Conduct regular meetings with each chair and program director and with the council of chairs in the school or college to mentor and oversee their leadership. - 3) Conduct annual evaluations of department chairs and program directors.
+Department Chairs and Program Directors - 1) Appoint department chairs and program directors after consultation with department faculty and approval from the Provost. - 2) Conduct regular meetings with each chair and program director and with the council of chairs in the school or college to mentor and oversee their leadership.

+3) Conduct annual evaluations of department chairs and program directors.